Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “I can't believe this blasphemy exists south of the Alps.”

-“It doesn't change the flavor.” Åke argued.
-He grabbed both pizzas, so that Ekster had his hands free to steer the car back onto the highway.
+“It doesn't change the flavor,” Åke argued.
+He grabbed both pizzas, so that Ekster had his hands free to pay and steer the car back onto the highway.
 He took a couple of consecutive big bites from his own pizza pollo topped with spinach, feta and extra minced meat.

 “This is not how pizza is meant to be eaten…” Ekster protested weakly.